 - Headspace Measurer

 Tie spices in a spice bag or square of cheesecloth.
 Combine sugar, salt, vinegar, and water in a large Stainless Steel Pot.
 Add the spice bag.
 Bring the mixture to a boil over medium-high heat, stirring to dissolve the sugar.
 Reduce heat to a simmer, and simmer for 15 minutes.
-This brine is what will preserve your pickles and give them their flavor.
+This brine will make your dill pickles recipe shine.

 Prepare the Canner: